What is Rainbow Releases?

 This is difficult to answer.
-In this case, LGBTQ is an adjective that categorizes anime and manga based on their relation to lesbian, gay, bisexual, trans, queer, etc. culture.
+In this case, LGBTQ is an adjective that categorizes anime and manga based on their relation to lesbian, gay, bisexual, transgender, queer, etc. identity and culture.
 It is not a hard and fast rule.
 We categorize anime and manga as LGBTQ for a variety of reasons, some of which are more obvious than others.
 Anime and manga created by LGBTQ people, featuring characters described with LGBTQ terminology, and/or about real world LGBTQ topics are prioritized.

 Where is [insert series here]?

 As a rule, we don’t include “mature”-rated manga and anime because their presence would necessitate a mature rating for our panel.
 We aim to make Rainbow Releases as accessible as possible, which includes allowing LGBTQ and ally youth to attend.
 We’ve made exceptions to this in the past, but no longer.